YottaDB/YDBDoc/MessageRecovery/errors.rst

 SPOREOL, Either a space or an end-of-line was expected but not found

-Compile Time Error: This indicates that a command that required an argument did not specify one or an ELSE attempted to specify an argument.
+Compile Time Error: This indicates that a command that required an argument did not specify one or that an ELSE attempted to specify an argument.

 Action: Look for and correct any typographical errors.